 In the spring of 2015, Antoine appeared as Benjamin Coffin III in a concert version of RENT, at the renowned Habima 4 stage in Tel-Aviv, before reprising the role in Starcatcher’s production of RENT in Jerusalem.

 Returning to Ottawa, Antoine reprised the role of Richie Walters in the Orpheus production of A Chorus Line in the spring of 2016.
-Currently, he is preparing to kick-off a series of live concerts and jazz festival appearances to promote his debut jazz album Somewhere Along The Way with producer Phillip Victor Bova entitled Nature Boy – A Tribute To Nate “King” Cole.
+Currently, he is preparing to kick-off a series of live concerts and jazz festival appearances to promote his debut jazz album Somewhere Along The Way and is starting work on his second full-length album with producer Phillip Victor Bova entitled Nature Boy – The music of Nat “King” Cole.

 A modern-day crooner with a baritone register Antoine draws inspiration from many jazz, blues and soul greats: Nat King Cole, Frank Sinatra, Sam Cooke, Chet Baker, Joe Cocker, Tony Bennett, Ray Charles, Sammy Davis Jr., Count Basie, Bing Crosby, Louis Armstrong, Mel Tormé, Van Morrison, Michael Bublé, Harry Connick Jr., Steve Tyrell – the list goes on and on.

 Many people don’t realize that the Jazz music genre originated in the African-American communities of the late 19th and early 20th centuries.
 The genre ranges from ragtime to present day jazz stylings with its heavy use of improvisation, polyrhythms, syncopation, swing note, blue notes, brass, European harmony and American popular music, and continues to develop a sound and feel all of its own.